 Our Class Structure

 We structure our classes in three half-hour blocks in order to provide for fencers with different goals, skill levels, and equipment.
-People should feel free to attend any or all of the class sections, as they desire.

 Here’s how it works:

-6:00 – 6:30pm: Warm up, basic strikes, body mechanics
+6:00 – 6:30pm: Warm up, footwork, basic strikes

-At 6pm we start warming up by practicing basic strikes, fencing actions, and body mechanics.
+At 6pm we start warming up by practicing footwork, basic strikes, fencing actions, and body mechanics.
 For beginners, this is a must!

 6:30 – 7:00pm: Historical Techniques.